nivesh-afk/LSTM-Stock-Price-Prediction/README.md

 The model learns temporal dependencies in time-series data and generates forecasts using a sliding window (lookback) approach.

-> ⚠️ Disclaimer: This project is for educational purposes only and does not constitute financial or investment advice.
+> This project is for educational purposes only and does not constitute financial or investment advice.

 ---